hashicorp/terraform-provider-random/website/docs/r/id.html.md

 The following attributes are exported:

-* `b64` - The generated id presented in base64, using the URL-friendly character set: case-sensitive letters, digits and the characters `_` and `-`.
+* `b64_url` - The generated id presented in base64, using the URL-friendly character set: case-sensitive letters, digits and the characters `_` and `-`.
+* `b64_std` - The generated id presented in base64 without additional transformations.
 * `hex` - The generated id presented in padded hexadecimal digits.
 This result will always be twice as long as the requested byte length.
 * `dec` - The generated id presented in non-padded decimal digits.